salmanmkc/HoloLensDynamicData/Readme.md

 3) Open the project in Unity
 4) Modify any UI elements to fit your project
 5) Edit the Mono cs files so that it deserialises your data from your API
-6) Parse your data and modify any links to the Unity project
+6) Parse your data and modify any links to the Unity projectf